-Veneers are unrepairable, so avoid subjecting your teeth to hard foods and objects.
+Veneers are unrepairable, so avoid subjecting your teeth to hard food and objects.

 How Can I Maintain My Dental Veneers?

 Fortunately, veneers are easy to maintain.
-Veneers only require proper brushing at least two times per day, daily flossing, and a follow-up visit with a cosmetic dentist.
-In addition, because they are more resistant to stains, porcelain veneers are easier to care for and keep in spiffy condition.
+Veneers only need daily flossing, proper brushing at least twice daily, and a follow-up appointment with a cosmetic dentist.
+Porcelain veneers are also easier to care for and maintain because they are more stain-resistant.

 While veneers come with many advantages, there is a period of adjustment before adapting to their new teeth.
 Apart from the application of the veneer, the tooth requiring a veneer must be reshaped.

-It is normal to encounter slight sensitivity after the teeth have been prepped for the veneers.
-Some patients may also experience a slight lisp during or after veneer treatment.
+Following the teeth' preparation for the veneers, a minimal sensitivity is normal.
+However, some patients may also experience a slight lisp during or after veneer treatment.
 The cosmetic dentist may correct this by performing adjustments if necessary.